 Fault Location

 The OpenFLE is a platform where multiple location assemblies, location algorithms, and location parameters can be employed.
-In this release, only one assembly, and one algorithm are available, so the input fields Location assembly, Location algorithm, and Location parameters should remain unchanged, as shown in Figure 3-8.
+In this release, only one assembly, and one algorithm are available, so the input fields Location assembly, Location algorithm, and Location parameters should remain unchanged (Figure 3-8).

 Figure 3-8 OpenFLE: The Manager window with default Fault location input field contents